 Muscadines are typically in season from late August to early October in the United States, depending on the region and weather conditions.

-At home, muscadines can be stored in a few different ways depending on how ripe they are and how soon you plan to use them.
-If the muscadines are not quite ripe yet, you can store them at room temperature in a dry, cool area away from direct sunlight.
-This will allow them to ripen slowly over the course of a few days.
+At home, storage depends on their ripeness and how soon you plan to use them.
+If they are not yet fully ripe, keep them at room temperature in a cool, dry place away from direct sunlight, allowing them to ripen gradually over a few days.

-Ripe muscadines and don't plan to eat them right away, you can store them in the refrigerator to extend their shelf life.
-Put them in a plastic bag or container with a lid, and make sure they are dry before storing them.
+For ripe muscadines that you don’t plan to eat immediately, store them in the refrigerator to extend freshness.
+Place them in a plastic bag or an airtight container, ensuring they are completely dry before refrigeration.

 Muscadine grapes are enjoyed fresh, as a snack or dessert.
 They are also commonly employed for making wine, juice, jelly, and other culinary products.